wp-plugins/cuusoo-list/readme.txt

 * **API**: this fetches JSON data for the project.
 This is the fastest and least intrusive method, however only the number of supporters and bookmarks for the project is made available.
-You can use the label field to give each project a title.
+You can use the label field to give each project a title or other descriptive text.
 * **Page scrape**: this extracts project data from the project's page.
-While more project data (title, thumbnail and number of views) is made available, this method is likely to generate unwanted page views.
+While more project data (title, thumbnail and number of views) is made available, this method will generate unwanted page views.
 If the extra data isn't necessary, please stick with the API method.

 The data fetching method can be set via the 'Settings > CUUSOO List' menu.
 Any changes will take effect on the next fetch.